cortexapps/cortex-plugins/plugins/sonarqube-issues/README.md

 - Create a proxy:

   - Navigate to Plugins, then click on the Proxies tab, then click on Create Proxy
-  - Give the proxy a name, then click on Add URL
+  - Give the proxy a name, like SonarQube Proxy, then click on Add URL.
-  - For the URL Prefix, type in the base URL of your SonarQube instance.
-Default for cloud is `https://sonarcloud.io`. **This URL prefix should be exactly the same as the value of the baseURL variable in [SonarqubeIssues.tsx](src/components/SonarqubeIssues.tsx) - If you are self-hosting SonarQube, you will have to put your own base URL in both places!**
+  - For the URL Prefix, type in the API base URL of your SonarQube instance.
+The default for cloud is `https://sonarcloud.io`. **If you are self-hosting SonarQube, you will have to put in your own base URL instead.**
-  - Click on Add Header and add a header whose name is `Authorization` and whose value is `Bearer {{secrets.sonarqube_plugin}}` (include the curly braces!)
+  - Click on Add Header and add a header whose name is `Authorization` and whose value is `Bearer {{{secrets.sonarqube_plugin}}}` (include the curly braces!)

 - Once you are done, the proxy should look like the below: